weecology/DeepForest/docs/Model_Architecture.md

 # Custom Dataloaders

 For model training, evaluation and prediction, we usually let DeepForest create dataloaders with augmentations and formatting starting from a csv of annotations for training and evaluation, or image paths to prediction.
 That works well, but what happens if your data is already in the form of a pytorch dataloader?
 There are a number of emerging benchmarks (e.g. [WILDS](https://github.com/p-lambda/wilds)) that skip the finicky steps of data preprocessing and just yield data directly.
 We can pass dataloaders directly to DeepForest functions.
-Because this is a custom route, we leave the responsibility of formatting the data properly to users, see [dataset.TreeDataset](https://deepforest.readthedocs.io/en/latest/source/deepforest.html#deepforest.dataset.TreeDataset).
+Because this is a custom route, we leave the responsibility of formatting the data properly to users, see [dataset.TreeDataset](https://deepforest.readthedocs.io/en/latest/source/deepforest.html#deepforest.dataset.TreeDataset) for an example.
+Any dataloader that meets the needed requirements could be used.
 Its important to note that everytime a dataloader is updated, the create_trainer() method needs to be called to update rest of the object.

 For train/test
 ```